 The Sullivan-Caols became well known locally for their poetry and quite a few of this family became teachers in the local area, a tradition which has continued till the present time.

 The Sullivan-Boolahs were well known for their great physical strength and had many family connections through marriage in the parish.
-A branch of this family still live close to Bunanein to present day.
+A branch of this family still lives close to Bunanein to present day.

-Sadly the family nick names of Glanny, Caol and Pound have all dissapeared with only Boolah still remaining in the Kilgarvan region.
+Sadly the family nicknames of Glanny, Caol and Pound have all disappeared with only Boolah still remaining in the Kilgarvan region.

 Mass emigration mainly to England during the economic depression of the 1940s and ’50s had a detrimental effect on this population.
 Then came the closure of the local primary schools in the 1960s and early ’70s which had a further devastating effect.

-There were still a number of families living in these areas right up until the 1980s and early 1990s however with the introduction of universal third level education along with the arrival of the so called ‘Celtic Tiger’ has helped to lure most of the remaining youth to the larger towns and cities and with no return.
-Year by year one cannot help but notice more and more houses in these rural areas becoming abandoned with the odd one perhaps being puchased by some non national to turn into his or her ideal country getaway from the crazy hustle and bustle of city life.
+There were still a number of families living in these areas right up until the 1980s and early 1990s however with the introduction of universal third level education along with the arrival of the so-called ‘Celtic Tiger’ has helped to lure most of the remaining youth to the larger towns and cities and with no return.
+Year by year one cannot help but notice more and more houses in these rural areas becoming abandoned with the odd one perhaps being purchased by some non-national to turn into his or her ideal country getaway from the crazy hustle and bustle of city life.
 Quite ironic indeed !!

 Perhaps we may not realise it at the moment, but I don’t think we quite understand just how much of our culture and identity we have lost with the disappearance of these once vibrant rural communities.
 One may possibly see the likely situation in the near future where an overseas visitor is attempting to research their family roots and sadly there is no one left living in such areas to help them in their research.

 This is why it is so important to gather as much information while we still can.